The Other Seat

 - Your Turn

-In between immersions, I will lead monthly Zoom calls, offer partner practices and facilitate a private Facebook group for continued practice and support.
+In between immersions, I will lead monthly “Connection Calls” via Zoom, offer weekly meditations, invite partner practices and facilitate a private Facebook group for continued communication, development, learning and support.

 Cost of Program:

-Regular Registration Program Cost after October 15th: $5375
+Regular Registration Program Cost after December 15th – Paid in Full: $5475

 When you sign up for one of my leadership programs, I will give you a pathway to make your humanness your medicine rather than believing you need to hide to be effective.